 Every mother and father wants to raise a happy, healthy, well-adjusted child.
-Service members are no exception.
-Since most healthy behaviors are developed in childhood, you can help your child get off to a good start with good habits, actions and choices to promote health and happiness.
-Here are some ways to help your kids get healthy and happy.
+MilParents are no exception.
+Since most healthy behaviors are developed in childhood, you can help your child get off to a good start with good habits, actions, and choices to promote health and happiness.
+Here are some ways to help your children get healthy and happy.

 Start with nutrition

 Breakfast is especially important for children.
-Hungry kids tend to have shorter attention spans and can have difficulty with problem solving, math skills and memory recall.
+Hungry children tend to have shorter attention spans and can have difficulty with problem solving, math skills and memory recall.
 Help them start their days right with a nutritious breakfast.

 Encourage physical activity

-- Morale, Welfare and Recreation facilities.
-Find local activities on your installation
+- Morale, Welfare and Recreation offers many options for local activities on your installation.

-- Installation youth centers.
-Locate a safe, kid-oriented environment
+- Installation youth centers are safe, kid-oriented environments.

-- Boys & Girls Club of America Military Partnership.
-These clubs offer lots of great activities for military kids both on and off installation, as well as virtual events and programming to keep your child engaged.
+- Boys & Girls Club of America Military Partnership offers great activities for military children both on and off installation, as well as virtual events and programming to keep your child engaged.

 Promote good sleep habits

 Sleep is critical to good health.
 Developing and maintaining good routines throughout the day and into the evening will help set the stage for a good night’s sleep.
 According to the National Institute of Heath, sleep is involved in the healing and repair of your heart and blood vessels, and chronic sleep deficiency is linked to an increased risk of disease.
 For better sleep habits: